 6. Outline key project deliverables and target timing (if available).

 Typically you will have a slide for each one, and you go through them and check for alignment with the team.

-The final piece of the business section you cover the project charter.
+In the final piece of the business section, you cover the project charter.
 A project charter is one page that answers the why, what, and who of the project.
 The why is the reason for the project, the what is the background, the scope, and outcomes, the who covers the stakeholders.
 It is a one-page slide that summarizes the most important details.

 Here is a template you can use: